Baseball: A Love Story

 In high school, the keys to my Oldsmobile were attached to a key chain that said, “Looking for a man who hates football and can cook.”
 Silas was indifferent toward football and his culinary repertoire was limited to boiled hot dogs and burnt grilled cheese sandwiches, but it seemed he embodied the spirit of that key chain.
 He practiced the piano for two hours a day.
 Another two hours were easily spent talking to me about politics, religion, and his girl problems.
 He gushed about the smell of lilacs and the loveliness of the air on summer nights when the heat dissipates and the humidity remains.
 I thought I had found the anti-jock, a sensitive, intelligent soul.

 Baseball is no longer ignorable background noise.
-Year 'round my husband devotes time to the daily reading of multiple Twins blogs, we prepare dinner to the sound of Gleeman and the Geek bantering about Terry Ryan the cheapskate, and sabermetrics is a conversation staple among friends.
-His devotion to his fantasy baseball team is so great that last season I woke up to an alarm clock set for 12 a.m. and Silas hopping out of bed, rushing to his laptop to pick up choice pitchers before his East Coast opponents.
-We have attended nearly every game the Twins have played on Safeco Field in the last 4 years.
+Year round my husband devotes time to the daily reading of multiple Twins blogs, we prepare dinner to the sound of Gleeman and the Geek bantering about Terry Ryan the cheapskate, and saber metrics is a staple conversation topic among friends.
+His devotion to his fantasy baseball team is so great that last season I woke up to an alarm clock set for 12 a.m. and Silas hopping out of bed, rushing to his laptop to pick up choice pitchers before his east coast opponents.
+We have attended nearly every game the Twins have played on Safeco field in the last 4 years.
 We have planned two vacations, one to San Francisco and one to New York, based on the Twins schedule against the Giants and the Yankees.

 Zealous-sports-fan has never been my type.
 So, you’d think I’d be repulsed when Silas grabs my hand to pray over dinner in a brisk, matter of fact tone saying, “Thank you God for baseball, my beautiful wife, and food.
 Amen.”
 That really is a prayer verbatim from a few weeks ago when the Pirates still had a shot at the World Series.
 But I’m not repulsed.
 In my own way, I can say, “amen” to a thanksgiving for baseball.